The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 needing around 3 minutes to complete, adding the --rfam flag adds ~3 minutes, effectively doubling the total time.

-Another flag that I tried is the --metagenome flag, it is intended for highly fragmented genomes and might not be very suitable for our purposes, but just for the sake of it I tried it and it found one less gene in total, the table below contains the rest of the details.
+Another flag that I tried is the --metagenome flag, it is intended for highly fragmented genomes and might not be very suitable for our purposes, but just for the sake of it I tried it and it found one less gene in total, but three more uniquely named genes, the table below contains the rest of the details.

 Genbank File | Unique Named Genes | Total Number of Named Genes | Total Number of Genes | Genes in Common | rRNA | ncRNA
 --- | --- | --- | --- | --- | --- | ---